jacderida/devbox/README.md

 ANSIBLE_ARGS='--skip-tags=slow' vagrant up
 ```

 One thing that takes an extremely long time is cloning the nerdfonts repository; it's 2.5GB in size.
-If this is need, it can be cloned on the host once, then mounted in as a shared folder.
-This is controlled using the `NERDFONTS_SHARED_FOLDER_SRC=<absolute path>`.
+If this is needed, it can be cloned on the host once, then mounted in as a shared folder.
+This is controlled using the `NERDFONTS_SHARED_FOLDER_SRC` environment variable.
 Set this to the value of the folder on the host and run Vagrant like so:
 ```shell
 NERDFONTS_SHARED_FOLDER_SRC=/home/jacderida/dev/nerd-fonts vagrant up
 ```